We want you to be educated so your girls can be, too. Here’s a set of resources for parents of teenage girls.

 We hand-pick each resource in this list.
-We do get a referral contribution from Amazon if you buy items though the links below, but that doesn’t sway us on what we recommend.
+We do get a referral contribution from Amazon if you buy items through the links below, but that doesn’t sway us on what we recommend.

 Cinderella Ate My Daughter: Dispatches from the Front Lines of the New Girlie-Girl Culture.
 This is one of our favorite resources for parents of teenage girls.

 Appearance and Body Image